 Minimally Invasive Spine Fusion in Dallas: How It Works

-Minimally invasive spine fusion in Dallas aims to achieve the same result as open surgery, while reducing tissue damage and muscle dissection by accessing the spine through tiny incisions.
+Minimally invasive spine fusion in Dallas aims to achieve the same result as open surgery while reducing tissue damage and muscle dissection by accessing the spine through tiny incisions.
 Aside from being faster and safer than traditional open surgery, it also requires less recovery time.

-The reduced trauma to soft tissues and muscles results in less blood loss, reduced pain and risk of infections, as well as improved cosmetic results from small incisions.
-This procedure can be used to treat spinal tumors, degenerative disc disease, spinal infections, herniated disc and lumbar spinal stenosis.
+The reduced trauma to soft tissues and muscles results in less blood loss, reduced pain, and risk of infections, as well as improved cosmetic results from small incisions.
+This procedure can be used to treat spinal tumors, degenerative disc disease, spinal infections, herniated disc, and lumbar spinal stenosis.

 How Minimally Invasive Spine Fusion Works

 Minimally invasive spine fusion is usually done with a tubular retractor.
-The surgeon creates a small incision and inserts the tubular retractor through the skin until it reaches the spinal column, creating a tunnel to the site where the real problem exits.
+The surgeon creates a small incision and inserts the tubular retractor through the skin until it reaches the spinal column, creating a tunnel to the site where the real problem exists.
 The number of incisions depends on the surgery being done.